Optimal - The Blog

 The core of the Mediterranean Diet Pyramid (MDP) is based on plant foods, which are responsible for preventing numerous chronic diseases, managing healthy weight, and reducing natural resource use and greenhouse gas emissions.
 Plant foods produced by agroecological methods (free from chemical pesticides) can markedly minimize human and environmental exposure to pesticides.

-Consuming various vegetables and fruits in various colors is strongly recommended to help ensure the intake of a broad range of micronutrients and phytochemicals.
+Consuming a variety of vegetables and fruits in different colors is strongly recommended to ensure a broad range of micronutrients and phytochemicals.
 The less these foods are cooked, the higher the vitamin retention and the lower the fuel use, thus minimizing environmental impact.

 Fresh, seasonal, and minimally processed vegetables and fruits should always be preferred.
 Similarly, choosing local cereal-based products (e.g., bread, couscous, polenta, pasta, rice, etc.) when possible and available will support the local economy and reduce the ecological impact of the production chain.
 Adequate water intake of 2-2.5 liters per day is also essential.